1nst4ll/mango-news/docs/css-selectors.md

 # CSS Selectors Documentation

-This document provides a guide to identifying and using CSS selectors for scraping various websites.
+This document provides a guide to identifying and using CSS selectors for scraping various websites for the mango.tc news application.

 ## General Principles